 This is all the more true in today's competitive environment and economic conditions.
 While there will always be pressure on organisations to fundraise today, it is essential also to maintain activities that raise funds in the medium and longer term.
-How this will be achieved should be laid out in an agreed fundraising strategy, which sets achievable objectives and identifies future sources of funds, as well as how these funds will be raised, what resources will be needed (in terms of people, information and budgets) and how progress will be monitored.
+How this will be achieved should be laid out in an agreed fundraising strategy, which sets achievable objectives and identifies future sources of funds, as well as how these funds will be raised, what resources will be needed to do so (in terms of people, information and budgets) and how progress will be monitored.

-The content of the fundraising strategy will vary considerably between organisations and, for example, depend on whether you are planning to raise revenue or a major capital sum.
-However, the principals are the same and even a basic fundraising strategy is better than no strategy at all.
+The content of the fundraising strategy will vary considerably between organisations and, for example, depending on whether you are planning to raise revenue or a major capital sum.
+However, the principals are the same and even a basic fundraising strategy is better than none at all.